antarcticrainforest/submit_UM/README.md

 ```
 This will extract the model source into the directory you have chosen in `DIR_SCR`(`UM_ROUTDIR`).
 By default the scripts also creates a git repository in the source code folder.
 Once the source is extracted you can start changing the model source code.

-Once changes are done and commited in your local git gepository (not neseccary but recommended) you can run the ``MAIN_SCR`` script without any parameters
+Once changes are done and committed in your local git repository (not neseccary but recommended) you can run the ``MAIN_SCR`` script without any parameters

 ```sh
 $ ./main.sh